izzuddinafif/fabric-zakat/scripts/README.md

 ## Development Scripts

+This directory contains scripts for development and testing of the Fabric Zakat network.
+**Note: These scripts are intended for development and testing purposes only.
+For production deployment, follow Hyperledger Fabric's official guidelines.**

 ### Environment Setup (`env.sh`)
-- Sets up all required environment variables
+- Sets up required environment variables for development
 - Defines paths and configuration locations
-- Sets organization-specific variables
+- Sets organization-specific variables for testing

-### Running the Network
+### Running the Development Network

-To set up and run the entire Hyperledger Fabric Zakat network, simply use the `demo.sh` script:
+To set up and run the development network:

 ```bash
 ./demo.sh
 ```

-This single script handles all steps:
+This script handles development setup:
 - Cleaning up previous network
-- Generating network materials
+- Generating test materials
-- Starting the network
+- Starting development network
-- Creating and joining the channel
+- Creating and joining test channel
 - Deploying chaincode
-- Running initial tests
+- Running basic tests

 ### Docker Network

-The network is configured with the name `fabric_test`.
-This ensures consistent networking across all Hyperledger Fabric components during development and testing.
+The development network uses `fabric_test` as the Docker network name.
+This is for development consistency only and should be reconfigured for production.

 ## Development Directory
-The `dev` directory contains scripts and resources for setting up and testing the development environment.
-It includes `test_local.sh` for local testing and `cleanup.sh` for cleaning up the environment after tests.
+The `dev` directory contains development testing resources:

-- **test_local.sh**: Script to set up and test the local development network.
-- **cleanup.sh**: Script to clean up Docker containers, networks, and volumes, and remove generated artifacts to reset the development environment.
+- `test_local.sh`: Local development network testing
+- `cleanup.sh`: Development environment cleanup

 ## Temporary Files